SDS-AAU/DSBA-2021/content/_index.md

 ---
-title: "Social Data Science 2021"
+title: "Data Science for Business Applications 2021"
 chapter: false
 ---

-# Social Data Science 2021
+# Data Science for Business Applications 2021
-## Aalborg University Business School
+## CBS - Digi

-The corresponding Aalborg University Moodle course page can be found [here](https://www.moodle.aau.dk/course/view.php?id=39082).
-Note that this page rather than Moodle will represent the central hub for teaching material.
-At SDS we believe in the power of open science and open education.
-Following AAU’s “Knowledge for the world” strategy, we make all our material available outside password protected university systems.
+The corresponding canvas course page can be found [here](https://www.moodle.aau.dk/course/view.php?id=39082).
+Note that this page rather than Canvas will represent the central hub for teaching material.
+At DSBA we believe in the power of open science and open education.